rsksmart/rif-identity.js/packages/rif-id-daf/README.md

 ### Support for RIF Identity key model

 uPort DAF provides an _Identity provider_ module that is responsible for the creation of keys and derivation of the respective identity.
 Each time an identity is created, a new private key is generated.
-RIF model proposes to use deterministic derivation for private keys, making all the identities associated with a single seed.
+RIF model proposes to use deterministic derivation for private keys, making all the identities associated with a single mnemonic phrase.

 The model uses a wallet account like derivation for identity keys:
-1. Create a seed to derive identities from
+1. Create a mnemonic phrase to derive identities from
 2. Use BIP32 to derive private keys using `TBD` derivation path

 For a better developer experience the extension also provides BIP-44 support.
 Use mnemonic phrase instead of hex keys.

 To use this interface we provide:
-1. New ORM Entity: `Seed`.
+1. New ORM Entity: `IdentityMnemonic`.
 Now used to store one single mnemonic.
 2. `SeedStore` class - interface to store a seed
 3. `RIFIdKeyManagementSystem` class - wrapper for a `daf` `AbstractKeyManagementSystem` - responsible for creating private keys derived from the mnemonic's seed.
 4. `RIFIdentityProvider` class - Extension for `daf` `IdentityProvider` enabling to import a mnemonic